spree/spree/guides/content/developer/source/getting_help.md

 ## IRC Channel

 The IRC channel for Spree is at #spree on irc.freenode.net.
 Here you can talk to other users of Spree in real-time.
-There are sometimes Spree employees who are opped in the channel who may appear to have an `@` before their name.
+Spree employees are represented in the channel with a `@` before their name on most clients.

+If you do not have an IRC client and still want to join the discussion, Freenode offers a webchat solution for their network.
+[Simply visit this link, enter your username and connect!](http://webchat.freenode.net/?channels=#spree)

+It is recommended that for people using IRC often, or on multiple networks that they download an IRC client.
+Popular IRC clients include: [Quassel (all platforms)](http://quassel-irc.org/), [XChat (windows and linux)](http://xchat.org/) and [mIRC (windows only)](http://www.mirc.com/).

 ## GitHub Issues